meitinger/calendars/README.md

 Adjustments
 -----------
-Single-sign-on with *Vivendi* works by matching the NetBIOS user name with the user name of *Vivendi*, the permissions in *cpulohn* and *Consens* are calculated by the groups the user belongs to.
-The latter most certainly will need some change of code.
+Single-sign-on with *Vivendi* works by matching the NetBIOS user name with the user name of *Vivendi*.
+Permissions in *cpulohn* are inferred from the groups the user belongs to.
+(The latter most certainly will need some code change.)